OrdinaryMagician/marisa_m/README.md

 *"I will cherish this pistol.
 I like how my Cinnabun looks at me when I use it."*

 A very beefy handgun, generally only given to those who can manage to wield it.
 Takes four 23mm bullets into its magazine.
-It packs a considerable punch, unsurprisingly, and you can have two.
+It packs a considerable punch, unsurprisingly.

 - **Primary fire:** Perform the shooting.
-- **Secondary fire:** Shoots the off-hand gun, if you have one.
+- **Secondary fire:** Spares some mana to enhance the loaded bullets, making them even more destructive.
 - **Reload:** Reloads the gun.

 ### 23mm HEI Bullets *[Bullets, Wand Crystals, Claw Orbs, Flechette]*